zackstout/beatles-songwriting/README.md

 #### (c) Priming the V Chord: IV-to-V

 - ✅ I want to hold your hand, intro and climax of bridge, changing between IV and V to delay change to I
+- But all in all, the IV has many uses:
-- ✅ I saw her standing there (opening moves E7-A7)
+- ✅ I saw her standing there (opening moves E7-A7, a I-IV change)
 - The IV is most often heard as triad, IV7 or IV9, or maybe IV6 or IVmaj7 (No Reply, Yesterday, Sexy Sadie)

 ### The Three-Chord Trick - revisited